This winter I have been testing the Sena Latitude S1 Bluetooth intercom helmet while backcountry skiing and snowmobiling in Wyoming.

 Sena Bluetooth Helmet

-For music listening the integrated headphones leave quite a bit to be desired.
+For listening to music the integrated headphones leave quite a bit to be desired.
 They put out very little bass, and do not transmit all of the subtle vibes of good music.
 If there is one thing I could change about the Sena S1 it would be improved sound quality for music listening.
 That said, I have found it quite enjoyable to wear earplugs underneath my Sena S1 and crank the volume up while snowmobiling: doing so eliminates most of the engine noise and gives me a nice soundtrack to sled around to.
 The lack of bass is not a dealbreaker for me, as high definition headphones alone cost about as much as the Sena S1 snow helmet does.
 That said, I go out into the mountains to get away from the world and I would gladly trade some of the other functionality of this helmet for an improved music listening experience.

 The Bluetooth intercom function can connect up to four Sena helmets directly (no phone required) with a range of 1 km (0.6 mi) in open terrain.
 This is adequate range while backcountry and resort skiing with friends, but not quite enough range to keep snowmobilers in consistent contact.
 Currently, the Sena Latitude series of helmets are quite popular with hockey players as well (#1 best seller on Amazon in hockey helmets) because the intercom helps players communicate on the ice.
 Of course hockey players would probably prefer more than four simultaneous connections, so I’d say the intercom system could be improved by a longer range and more connection capabilities.
 For my purposes, it’s not an issue because the intercom was not a selling point for me.
 If I am in a situation where I need to be in contact with buddies in the backcountry we bring our BCA radios due to their much longer range and ability to broadcast over the more universally utilized airwaves.
 If the Sena S1 could intercom with other brands of Bluetooth headset that would be a bonus as well.